-I love the menu at L’Arcangelo, it’s like reading a page out of a poetry book.
-But hark!
-It’s not all verbal fantasy: Chef Arcangelo Dandini’s recipes are inspired by ancient Roman dishes, Renaissance preparations, and the cucina povera of the 19th century.
+I love the menu at L’Arcangelo, it’s like reading poetry.
+But it’s not all verbal fantasy: Chef Arcangelo Dandini’s beautifully described recipes are inspired by ancient Roman dishes, Renaissance preparations, and the cucina povera of the 19th century.

 His carbonara, cacio e unto (the original name for pasta alla Gricia) and the stewed oxtail are truly amazing.
 I love the fried eel, or the herring, sweetbreads and spongecake antipasto.
 The gnocchi alla matriciana (served only on Thursdays) are definitely the best in Rome, and should absolutely not be missed.

 Wise palates also flock here for the handsome slabs of foie gras served on Plasmon biscuits (the type fed in milk to Italian infants) and crumbled candy; or the mackerel on potato cream; and the quintessential offal queen: tripe, cooked in tomato sauce with mint and pecorino cheese.